Mohammed-Shoaib/Watch-Me-Build/README.md

 # 2048-Clone
-The popular 2048 clone made using JavaScript.
+The popular 2048 game made using JavaScript.